kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Efficiency: Automate and Accelerate

-Look for repetitive tasks with clear inputs and outputs.
+Look for repetitive tasks with clear inputs and outputs
-Examples: document summarization, email triage, meeting notes, scheduling.
+Examples: document summarization, email triage, meeting notes, scheduling
 AI reduces friction and frees people for higher-value work

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.